gregpalmr/alluxio-on-emr/README.md

 If you are using the Enterprise Edition of Alluxio, then you can take advantage of Alluxio's Transparent URI capability.
 This will allow you to use the same Hive table definitions that you currently use for direct access to your data (such as hdfs:// or s3://).

-To simulate this capability and to invoke the Transparent URI capability, create a Hive table that uses a LOCATION clause that points directly to S3.
+To simulate this capability and to invoke the Transparent URI capability, create a Hive table that uses a LOCATION clause that references an S3 end-point.
 It will contain a LOCATION clause like this:

      LOCATION 's3://alluxio-emr-bucket/data/tpcds/store_sales/'